The Blue Dahlia: Shooting

-Reception
+Reception and legacy

 Box office

-It was one of the most popular films at the British box office in 1946.
+The Blue Dahlia ranked among the most popular films at the British box office in 1946.

 Critical response

-The staff at Variety magazine gave the film a positive review and wrote:
+In a contemporary review for The New York Times, critic Bosley Crowther called the film "a honey of a rough-'em-up romance" and wrote: "[A]n air of deepening mystery overhangs this tempestuous tale which shall render it none the less intriguing to those lovers of the brutal and bizarre. ...
+George Marshall has tautly directed from Mr. Chandler's crafty script.
+The tact of all this may be severely questioned, but it does make a brisk, exciting show."

-Playing a discharged naval flier returning home from the Pacific first to find his wife unfaithful, then to find her murdered and himself in hiding as the suspect, Alan Ladd does a bangup job.
+Variety magazine wrote: "Playing a discharged naval flier returning home from the Pacific first to find his wife unfaithful, then to find her murdered and himself in hiding as the suspect, Alan Ladd does a bangup job.
 Performance has a warm appeal, while in his relentless track down of the real criminal, Ladd has a cold, steel-like quality that is potent.
-Fight scenes are stark and brutal, and tremendously effective.
+Fight scenes are stark and brutal, and tremendously effective."